estherliu-lab/estherliu-lab/README.md

 * Creating warm community projects
 * Turning ideas into real things with AI
 * Designing tools that feel kind, simple, and human

+---

+## 🧩 Project Gallery

+A few small tools and experiments built with AI and coding agents.

+🐾 [**PawHelp Writer**](https://github.com/estherliu-lab/pawhelp-writer) - A bilingual rescue-post and shareable-card generator for stray cats and dogs.

+🐶 [**PetCare Mini Skill**](https://github.com/estherliu-lab/petcare-mini-skill) - A multilingual daily care assistant for cats and dogs, with checklists, reminders, and simple care records.

+🌿 [**MomFlow**](https://github.com/estherliu-lab/momflow-os) - A gentle AI workspace for fragmented creators to capture ideas and turn scattered thoughts into content.

+📚 [**Study Pack Builder Skill**](https://github.com/estherliu-lab/Study-Pack-Builder-Skill) - A Codex skill that turns articles, dialogues, and subtitles into language-learning study packs.